Join the AEDP® Experiential Assistant Learning Community

 💡 Not sure if you qualify—or want to explore assisting before fully committing?

-You’re welcome to shadow an Assistant at an upcoming Immersion.
+You’re welcome to shadow an Assistant at an upcoming Immersion course to see the role in action.
 For more information, reach out to Penny Gallagly.

-• January 16: Dr. Allison Brownlee — Topic TBD
+• January 16: Dr. Allison Brownlee — Attunement in Practice: Leading Experiential Groups with Heart and Mind

-• March 20: H. Jacquie Perman, Ph.D. — Slowing Down, Co-regulating Anxiety/Fears
+• March 20: H. Jacquie Perman, Ph.D. — Slowing Down & Co-Regulating Anxiety and Fear

 • June 12: Simone Levey — Topic TBD

-• July 10: Danny Yeung — Slowing Down, Co-regulating Anxiety/Fears
+• July 10: Danny Yeung — Slowing Down & Co-Regulating Anxiety and Fear

 To participate in the EALC program, you must complete an online application (see button below).
 Only applicants with a completed application will be considered for EA positions, and you will be notified of acceptance or reasons for non-acceptance.
 Accepted applicants will be informed of which courses they are eligible to assist—Immersion, ES1, and/or ES2.
 New EALC members are added to a special EA-only discussion group for communication and collaboration (coming soon) and will be included in the list of EAs invited to assist in upcoming courses.
 To remain in the program, EAs must accept at least one offer per year, either 1 Immersion or 1 Skills module every 12 months.